Navigating the World of DSPM for AI and Why It is Mission Critical for Enterprise Organizations

 In this article, you’ll learn why DSPM for AI is so important, the core capabilities enterprises need, how solutions like Microsoft Purview are evolving to address AI security, and more.

-Why DSPM for AI is Critical in 2025
+Why DSPM for AI Is Critical

 According to a KPMG report, 67% of executives intend to budget for protections around AI models.
 This shift shows that leaders understand the new risks that come with AI systems.